 - describe the importance of hearing all voices in a community and respect their right to be heard.

-- several small gift packages wrapped in varying styles of wrap that do not represent the gift inside (e.g., pretty package with aundesirable prize or a plain, large box with something small and desirable)
+- several items wrapped in varying styles of wrap that may or may not represent the gift inside (pretty package with an undesirable prize or a large box with something small)

 - stereotype: an oversimplified opinion formed by associating people with a group; an idea that many people have about a thing or group and that may often be untrue or only partly true

 - prejudice: a judgment formed about a person or group without enough knowledge

 - discrimination: action or treatment based on prejudice, or a preconceived opinion

 What are prejudice, stereotype, and discrimination and how do we avoid them?